Cynthia Morgan: Career

-On 23 May 2020, Cynthia Morgan who has not released songs for years in an Instagram Live session revealed that she lost her stage name, “Cynthia Morgan”, her VEVO account, royalties, Instagram account and other things due to the contract she signed with Jude Okoye.
-She revealed that she became depressed after her fallout with Jude Okoye of Northside Entertainment but did not inform the public about her issues.
-Fans went on to donate to a GoFundMe account set up for her and even Afrobeats Superstar Davido weighed in and asked her to call him up for a collaboration.
+On 23 May 2020, Cynthia Morgan who had not released songs for years revealed in an Instagram Live session that she lost her stage name, “Cynthia Morgan”, her VEVO account, royalties, Instagram account and other things due to the contract she signed with Jude Okoye.
+She stated that she became depressed after her fallout with Jude Okoye of Northside Entertainment but did not inform the public about her issues.
+Fans went on to donate to a GoFundMe account set up for her and Afrobeats Superstar Davido weighed in and asked her to contact him for a collaboration.